-Spring Semester (0-1-0) (Every Year) Prof. Junichiro NIWA [Aims and scope]
+Spring Semester (0-1-0) (Every Year) Prof. Junichiro NIWA

 Through collaborative works on earthquake hazard prediction and mitigation for the home countries of the student and discussions on the related issues, such as the strategy of urban earthquake disaster prevention, the student will foster the ability of international communication, negotiation, collaboration, and leadership.